jonunji/Portfolio/README.md

 Welcome to my Portfolio!
 Visit the website [here](https://jonji.netlify.app/).

-index.html has the important stuff.
+Check index.html for the important stuff.

 Used the "Freelancer" theme from [Start Bootstrap](https://startbootstrap.com/theme/freelancer).